mcous/decoy/README.md

     assert other_result is None
 ```

-### Verification
+### Verifying interactions

-If you're coming from `unittest.mock`, you're probably more used to calling your code under test and _then_ verifying that your test double was called correctly.
-Asserting on mock call signatures after the fact can be useful, but **should only be used if the dependency is being called solely for its side-effect(s)**.
+If you're coming from `unittest.mock`, you're probably used to calling your code under test and _then_ verifying that your dependency was called correctly.
+Decoy provides similar call verification using the same "rehearsal" mechanism that the stubbing API uses.

-Verification of decoy calls after they have occurred be considered a last resort, because:

--   If you're calling a method/function to get its data, then you can more precisely describe that relationship using [stubbing](#stubbing)
--   Side-effects are harder to understand and maintain than pure functions, so in general you should try to side-effect sparingly

-Stubbing and verification of a decoy are **mutually exclusive** within a test.
-If you find yourself wanting to both stub and verify the same decoy, then one or more of these is true:

--   The assertions are redundant
--   The dependency is doing too much based on its input (e.g. side-effecting _and_ calculating complex data) and should be refactored

 ```python
 import pytest